-Both the Letter of Nomination that mentors complete and the program’s website (www.elon.edu/lumenprize) provide information about the program’s history and mission, basic eligibility requirements, and the core selection criteria.
+Both the Mentor's Letter of Recommendation and the program’s website (www.elon.edu/lumenprize) provide information about the program’s history and mission, basic eligibility requirements, and the core selection criteria.
 You are strongly encouraged to review them as you contemplate agreeing to mentor an applicant over the course of his or her junior and senior years.
 This document is intended to provide you additional information about your role – the expectations we have for Lumen mentors and the policies concerning compensation for your work.

 Given that the selection criteria reflect significant expectations for prize recipients, the role of high quality mentoring is essential.
 Young people even of this caliber need close and active mentoring throughout the process.
 Mentors (1) provide guidance as the applicant develops the proposal, (2) provide guidance and support as the recipient engages in the proposed program of study, (3) consult with the recipient about possible new directions for inquiry as the work unfolds, and (4) engage the scholar in ongoing reflection about the intellectual/creative process.